-The total unvested restricted stock awards as of March 31, 2024 are expected to vest as follows: 39,806 shares during 2024, 317,771 shares during 2025, 344,918 shares during 2026, 6,712 shares during 2027, and 6,709 shares during 2028.
-As of March 31, 2024, the unrecognized compensation cost related to restricted stock awards was \$4.3 million and the weighted-average period over which the unrecognized compensation expense will be recorded is approximately 22 months.
-We recorded \$1.0 million and \$1.1 million of compensation expense related to restricted stock awards for each of the three months ended March 31, 2024 and 2023, respectively.
-We did not grant any restricted stock awards during the three months ended March 31, 2024.
-Performance Stock Units issued to each executive officer is based on the Company's achievement of certain performance targets.
+Performance stock units ("PSUs") are restricted stock units that vest three or five years from the date of grant.
+Each executive officer is granted a target number of PSUs (the "PSU Target Award").
+The actual number of shares of common stock issued to each executive officer is based on the Company's achievement of certain performance targets.
 Under this framework, 50% of the PSUs are based on relative total stockholder return and 50% on hotel market share improvement.
 The achievement of certain levels of total stockholder return relative to the total stockholder return of a peer group of publicly-traded lodging REITs is measured over a three-year performance period.
 There is no payout of shares of our common stock if our total stockholder return falls below the 30th percentile of the total stockholder returns of the peer group.
-The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if our total stockholder return is equal to or greater than the 75th percentile of the total stockholder returns of the peer group.
-The number of PSUs earned is limited to 100% of the PSU Target Award if the Company's total stockholder return is negative for the performance period.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if our total stockholder return is equal to or greater than the 75th percentile of the total stockholder returns of PSUs earned if the Company's total stockholder return is negative for the performance period.
 The improvement in market share for each of our hotels is generally measured over a three-year performance period based on a report prepared for each hotel by STR Global, a well-recognized benchmarking service for the hospitality industry.
-There is no payout of shares of our common stock if the percentage of our hotels with market share improvements is less than 30%.
-The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is greater than or equal to 75%.
+There is no payout of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is less than 30%.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is less than 30%.
+The maximum number of shares of common stock issued to an executive officer is equal to 150% of the PSU Target Award and is earned if the percentage of our hotels with market share improvements is less